 Clinical team members may be wearing masks during their conversations with you.
 We understand this can be impersonal.
 There may be exceptions to this policy to accommodate young children who may find this situation frightening or for those patients who have compromised hearing and utilize some level of lip reading in their interactions with people.

-If you are waiting in the waiting room please respect social distancing with other patients and feel free to wear your own mask if you prefer to do so.
-If you are required to wait in the waiting room for any prolonged duration then a mask can be provided to you.
+We are following the public health order for mandatory masks to be worn in public indoor spaces.
+While patients are in hallways or the reception area they will be required to wear a mask.
 We cannot dispense masks to patients routinely and you are asked to bring your own mask if you would prefer to wear a mask while in common areas.
 Dispensing of masks by us will be reserved for special circumstances, namely for elderly patients waiting for their spouse/partner or those people acting as a companion for patients receiving treatment under sedation.

 Our goal is to deliver dental treatment to you in the safest possible manner.
 Although these changes are not convenient for anyone involved, they are designed to protect not only healthy individuals but those of us who are elderly or medically compromised who are at higher risk for complications from any illness.
 Subtext